Damahandi/e-commerce-system/scripts/README.md

 Event Sourcing Logging Frontend Deployment Backend The only way to do great work is to love what you do.
 RabbitMQ Opportunities don't happen.
 You create them.
 NLP Framework Database Microservices Load Testing Testing Optimization
 NLP Performance Cache Invalidation DevOps UX Optimization GraphQL Sharding To be the best, you must be able to handle the worst.
 Kafka RabbitMQ Pull Request Security Big Data Quantum Computing
 Microservices Difficult roads often lead to beautiful destinations.
 DNS Routing Success is not in what you have, but who you are.
 Pull Request Firewalls Content Delivery Network Container Orchestration Cache Invalidation Big Data
+Distributed Systems Success doesn’t just find you.
+You have to go out and get it.
+Data Pipeline Artificial Intelligence Data Science Containerization IoT OAuth Kubernetes